swaroopmaddu/Paint-Tkinter/README.md

                 2. Image
                     * You can add image to Paint.
                     * You can open image to Paint.
-                    * You can Save image to desired location.
+                    * You can Save image to desired location.'''

 <p align="center">
   <img src="ss.png" height="400" width="712" />